henrxG/RockPaperSciccorsOdin/README.md

 # RockPaperSciccorsOdin

-Simple Rock Paper and Sccisors in JavaScript UI is planned
+Simple Rock Paper and Scissors in JavaScript UI is planned